johnfraserss/ICS3C/Assignments/10 - Culminating/README.md

   4. Name one job that you can pursue with a background in computer science.
   5. Briefly explain why programming is a useful skill.

 You will be given the results in the form of a spreadsheet.
-Using the knowledge you've acquired from this course, store the information in two different ways so that they can be used in Python programs.
+Using the knowledge you've acquired from this course, store the results in **two different ways**.

-Write programs to determine at least **five** of the following:
+Write Python programs to determine at least **five** of the following:

 * The median result in response to the first question.
 * The mode (i.e., most common) result in response to the first question.